nuxodin/css-variables-name-conventions/README.md

 Other recommendations?

+## JS-generated / Read-only

+CSS variables that are controlled by js and should not be changed are labelled with the prefix `--js-`.
+Example: `--js-optimal-font-size`
+This practice helps to distinguish variables that are manipulated by JavaScript and should only be read from others.

+Alternatives would be:
+- --ro-var (readonly)
+- --r-var (read)
+- --gen (generated)

 ## Cascade Layers
 If I don't misunderstand, cascade levels can get messed up when using foreign code.
 Do we need defacto standards here?